flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

     ml BioPerl/1.7.2-GCCcore-8.2.0-Perl-5.28.1.

+'ml' is just short for 'module load'.
+Handy!

 ## Additional Software

 We can install nearly anything onto the HPC, but we don't always need to go thorough the effort to install things 'globally' for everybody.

-1. Are people other than just me going to use this ticket?
+1. Are people other than just me going to use this software?
-2. If yes, Assyst Ticket, and Digital Research Services will get it installed on a Best-Effort basis
+2. If yes, create an Assyst Ticket, and Digital Research Services will get it installed on a Best-Effort basis

 Otherwise, there is nothing stopping you installing the program locally for yourself!
-If you tun into issues installing software then open an Assysts ticket and again, Digital Research Services will help on a best-effort basis.
+If you run into issues installing software then open an Assysts ticket and again, Digital Research Services will help on a best-effort basis.

 ### An Important Note